officelearn/azure-docs.sv-se/articles/virtual-machines/extensions/dsc-linux.md

 ---
-title: Azure DSC-tillägg för Linux
+title: Azure DSC extension for Linux
-description: Installerar OMI-och DSC-paket så att en virtuell Azure Linux-dator kan konfigureras med önskad tillstånds konfiguration.
+description: Installs OMI and DSC packages to allow an Azure Linux VM to be configured using Desired State Configuration.
 services: virtual-machines-linux
 documentationcenter: ''
 author: bobbytreed